los7key/garden/docs/faq.md

 ***

 <p class="accordion">Q00.
 Why does this FAQ require you to hit refresh again to see the answers?</p>
 <div class="panel">Because I don't know enough JavaScript to fix it.
 I already spent way too long on getting the look I had in mind, so I'm not ready to abandon it just yet.
 Don't worry, I'll get around to it in all my copious spare time™.
 In the meantime, both visitors to this garden will have to refresh the page twice before the answers will be visible.
-This is probably the most first world problem I can think of.
+This is probably the most first-world problem I can think of.
 If this bothers anyone you can file a ticket with our support team.<sup>1</sup></div>

 <p class="accordion">Q01.
 Do you really need an FAQ page?</p>
 <div class="panel">No, but I love FAQs!
 Also, the <a href="/">Introduction</a> doesn't cover everything.</div>